ferbonve/3D-Printing-Project/README.md

 ## How it works

 To determine the cost of a 3D print I take into consideration the following variables:

 - 3D printing time.
 - Material quantity.
-- Type of Material and brand.
+- Type of Material and Brand.

 ![](https://github.com/ferbonve/3D-Printing-Project/blob/main/images/costo_pieza.jpg)

 There are some costs that rely on the previous variables and others that are independent.
+Types of costs:

+- Electricity cost (Depends on "3D printing time")
+- Supplies costs (Supplies used for each print)
+- Hotend lifetime cost (Depends on "3D printing time")
+- Material cost (Depends on "Material quantity" and "Type of Material and Brand")
+- Other costs (Light consumption, office cleaning, etc)